PhucHauDeveloper/BadBlue/README.md

 3. Send payload via ducky script format to interact with devices.

 I've successfully run this on any Raspberry Pi 4 and VirtualBox using the CRS 4.0, ORICO 4.0,..
 Bluetooth module.
 It works against various Windows with version lower .3007 .
+The Windows computer must be paired with a Bluetooth keyboard, and the keyboard must be switched off (or out of range).

+An attacker, using an Ubuntu computer and Broadcom-based Bluetooth adapter, spoofs the address of the target keyboard and connects to L2CAP 17 on the Windows computer, while specifying the `NoInputNoOutput` SSP pairing-capability.

+The victim sees a notification reading `Add a device` `Tap to set up your <Keyboard Name>`.

+If they ignore the notification, nothing happens.

+If they click on the notification, they are presented with a Bluetooth pairing-request dialog.

+If the victim has the "Add a Bluetooth device" UI open, they will not see a notification, and will instead be immediately presented with the pairing-request as a modal dialog.

+The attacker can complete pairing once the pairing-request dialog closes, even if the user clicks `Cancel` or `X`.
+Once pairing completes, the attacker connects to L2CAP 17 (HID Control).

+The attacker then connects to L2CAP 19 (HID Interrupt), and is able to inject arbitrary keystrokes.

 ## Installation and Usage